AluBhorta/UCSPy-Engine/README.md

 **NB:**

 - it is very important that your schedule_params follow the standard order and notation mentioned above
-- all `.csv` files are ignored by git as mentioned in the `.gitignore` rules, except for the default schedule_params.
+- all `.csv` files are ignored by git as mentioned in the `.gitignore` patterns, except for the default schedule_params.

 ---